KevinOConnor/can2040/docs/API.md

 recommended that the callback copy the given message to memory to be processed during normal (non-irq) context.

+The `msg` pointer is only valid during the duration of the callback.
+The callback code should copy any desired content from `msg` to its own storage during the callback.

 The callback is invoked for all valid received messages on the CAN bus.
 The can2040 code does not implement receive message filtering.
 It is expected that the caller will implement any desired filtering in